What it means

 - It is fractional CMO leadership in a more productised, defined format.

-The best use case is a company with real commercial stakes but unclear marketing leadership architecture.
+The best fit is a company with real commercial stakes but no clear answer on marketing leadership.
 The CEO knows marketing needs an executive brain in the room, but the business is not ready for a fully custom engagement or a full-time CMO hire.